 The second difference is fuse speed.
-The time is taken when the fuse is first open to catch the overflow current is fuse speed.
+The time taken when the fuse is first open to catch the overflow current is fuse speed.

 There are four main fuse speeds, and these apply to either fast or slow blow fuses.
 These fuse speeds also create four different fuse categories.
 These are:

-Dual-element fuses or time delay elements are very similar to slow blow fuses.
+Dual-element fuses or time delay elements are very similar to slow-blow fuses.
 A multi-element provides short current protection, high performance, and a reliable overflow balance.

 Fast Acting Fuse

 A fast-acting fuse or a general application fuse protects sensitive electrical components.
-In hindsight, this type of fuse protects cables from melting or catching fires when an electrical overload occurs.
+In hindsight, this fuse protects cables from melting or catching fires when an electrical overload occurs.
 This fuse is also a fast blow fuse or a general-purpose fuse.

 Slow-acting fuses or time-delay fuses temporarily allow current overflow through a circuit.
 Short-acting fuses are motor start fuses.
 All slow fuses will, however, open and stop current over time.
 Slow fuses either accommodate or handle surge currents and temporary current overloads.

-An ultra-rapid fuse or semiconductor fuse is a short circuit in diodes, transistors, or thyristors.
+An ultra-rapid or semiconductor fuse is a short circuit in diodes, transistors, or thyristors.
 Semiconductor fuses operate at very high temperatures, providing a limited capability to protect against low overcurrent.